Connor1031/CS2450Remote/journal.md

 This week I have a test in my c++ class.
 I have finished all the assignments and the practice test.
 I am hoping i do well.

 I am taking a descrete math test this week.
 I have been working a decent bit lately.
 I have started to be able to go to the gym consistantly again.
 I am a little worried about this descrete test but i am studying a decent bit for it.

+I have taken the test and i feel like i did good on it.
+I am making a RSA encryption and decryption for that class now and it is a hard project.
+I have to start studying for my finals now and go a field trip for my geology class which is really stupid because it's worth 100 points.